Definition

 Red-teaming is essential because the attack surface of AI systems is fundamentally different from traditional software.
 Users interact with AI through natural language, which means there are infinite possible inputs and no way to test them all deterministically.
 Red-teaming provides the closest approximation to real-world adversarial usage, catching failure modes that unit tests and QA cannot.

-From a risk management perspective, the cost of an AI failure discovered in production (brand damage, user harm, regulatory scrutiny, viral social media incidents) dramatically exceeds the cost of red-teaming before launch.
+From a risk management perspective, the cost of an AI failure discovered in production (brand damage, user harm, regulatory scrutiny, viral social media incidents) far exceeds the cost of red-teaming before launch.
 PMs should build red-teaming into the product development lifecycle as a standard practice, not an optional extra, especially for customer-facing AI features.

 How It Works in Practice